Conversation webhooks let you send conversation lifecycle events from eigi.ai to your own HTTPS endpoint.

 - Return a

-2xxresponse quickly, then process the payload asynchronously in your own system - Use the
+2xx response quickly, then process the payload asynchronously in your own system

-conversation_idas the stable key for downstream workflows - Treat
+conversation_id as the stable key for downstream workflows

 Example receiver logic